efekaanefe/Little-Pong-Game/README.md

 # Little-Pong-Game
-Just a little pong game created with python, pygame.
+Just a little pong game created with python3, pygame.